LEAPS: QUICK TAKES

 For instance, in January, AJ picked up January 2024 put LEAPS at the $225 strike in the IWM Small Cap ETF.
 This would have cost $34.50.
 However, AJ lowered the cost basis by $4.00 when he sold January 2023 put options (which were just a few weeks from expiration) at the $210 strike against his $225 put.
 This is a defined risk strategy.
 If the IWM plummeted below his $210 strike on expiration, the worst case scenario is that the trader would be forced to sell both options — and the longer-dated, higher strike put option will always have a higher value.

-In his Options Oracle service, AJ has continued to repeatedly sell IWM puts against his put LEAPS, lowering the cost basis by more than 30%.
+In our advanced option trading room, AJ’s Options Pro, AJ has continued to repeatedly sell IWM puts against his put LEAPS, lowering the cost basis by more than 30%.
 All the while, the value of those same LEAPS have increased by more than 20%!

 The Bottom Line: LEAPS are pretty straightforward, but as with anything in options trading, a little knowledge goes a long way in fine-tuning your strategy.
 Whether you’re trying to collect premium, replace long stock, or hedge a portfolio, consider using option LEAPS to do it.